Memory loss or dementia is not a normal part of aging.

 Alzheimer's Disease worsens over time.
 Alzheimer's is a progressive disease, where dementia symptoms gradually worsen over a number of years.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment.
 Learn more: 10 Warning Signs and Stages of Alzheimer's Disease

-Alzheimer's has no current cure.
-But treatments can help, and research continues.
+Alzheimer's has no current cure but treatments can help, and research continues.
 Current Alzheimer's treatments cannot stop the disease from getting worse.
 But they can slow dementia’s symptoms for a while and improve quality of life for both those with Alzheimer's and their caregivers.
-Researchers around the world are now seeking better ways to treat the disease, delay its onset and prevent it.
+Researchers around the world are now seeking better ways to treat the disease, delay its onset and prevent it and/or reduce risks of cognitive decline.

 Washington’s Community Living Connections staff are available to help you explore your options to meet your current needs or create a plan for the future.